 - Teaches some programming for geographical interfaces

 School WideStudent Satisfaction74%Admission Rate84%Programs offered online20

-This degree program focuses on a STEM approach to geography.
-Its courses emphasize cartography, web and mobile applications for geographical development, and geographical science.
-Many of the courses contain projects, and all seniors must complete a capstone project to graduate.
+This online degree program focuses on a STEM approach to geography, which many high school programs have implemented.
+Its courses emphasize cartography, web and mobile applications for geographical development, and geographical science, among others.
+Many of these courses include hands-on projects that complement traditional classroom learning.

 Park University20-Year ROI$916,414

 - Tuition: $8,232(in state) / $8,232(out of state)

 - Capstone project is required

 - Delivered via Canvas e-learning